hydroper/ts4air/docs/typescript-introduction.md

 Not all packages from the NPM ecosystem may be reused because of some features, including:

-- Use of features beyond ECMA-262 3rd edition
+- Use of features beyond ECMA-262 3rd edition, including:
+  - `this` on class static method will return the class from the current class definition, not the one from the method scope itself.
 - Use of Node.js `exports`.
 It might be supported later.